aydakikio/Iran_digital_blackout/README.md

 An aspect based sentiment analysis of Persian comments on internet blackouts using machine learning and NLP techniques.

+> [!WARNING]
+> This research is in active development.
+Findings, methods, datasets,documentations, and conclusions may change at any time.
+Results may be incomplete or contain errors.
+Use at your own risk and do not consider them final, verified, or ready for citation.

 ## 📖 Overview
 This project analyzes public sentiment regarding internet blackout and digital isolation in Iran through aspect-based sentiment analysis.
 By processing Persian comments from [Offline Iran](https://offlineiran.com/),[Citna](https://www.citna.ir/), [Zoomit](https://www.zoomit.ir/),[Digiato](https://digiato.com/), we extract key aspects (e.g., "government policy," "network quality," "economic impact") and determine sentiment polarity for each aspect.